 1 bay leaf

-2 teaspoon dried thyme or herbs de provence
+2 teaspoons dried thyme or herbs de provence

 1 cup mixed olives, seeds removed